 Master Data Management are the processes that control management of master data values to enable consistent, shared, contextual use across systems, of the most accurate, timely, and relevant version of truth about essential business ethics (DAMA-DMBOK Guide, 1st edition, pg.
 171).
 While this website addresses important aspects of Master Data Management, it will not guide the establishment of a full Master Data Management system.

-What the "Office of Science and Technology Policy (OSTP)" Says:
+What the "Office of Science and Technology Policy (OSTP)" Requires:

 As of February 23, 2013, a memorandum from the Presidentís Office of Science and Technology Policy (OSTP) was released, titled "Increasing Access to the Results of Federally Funded Scientific Research [PDF]."
-It is intended to ensure that "the direct results of federally funded scientific research are made available to and useful for the public, industry, and the scientific community".
+It is intended to ensure that, "the direct results of federally funded scientific research are made available to and useful for the public, industry, and the scientific community".
 The USGS, "must maximize access, by the general public and without charge, to digitally formatted scientific data created with Federal funds...".

 Can't open pdf files?
 Get Adobe Acrobat Reader.